Wannes Cré

 “Towards Documentary Choreography - Intermedial Approaches in Working with Extra-Aesthetic Materials” is the title of Arkadi Zaides’ PhD research project, which is conducted as a practice-based joint PhD between the University of Antwerp, The Royal Conservatoire Antwerp, the University of Ghent and KASK/School of Arts (HoGent).
 The project will run from 2021 to 2025 and will consist of a series of workshops, lectures, publications, master classes, and performances that explore the concept and practice of ‘documentary choreography’.

-This term refers to a type of choreographic work that incorporates documents (such as interviews, testimonies, video materials, archival information, etc.) as sources of factual information that can be used to question and intervene in social and political realities.
-By integrating these documents with embodied practices, documentary choreography aims to transcend the boundaries of the artistic field and engage with the actual political realm.
-Through this project, Arkadi Zaides seeks to reflect on his own artistic work in the last decade, as well as to connect with other practitioners and scholars who share similar interests and approaches.
+This multifaceted research is encompassed by the term 'documentary choreography,' which refers to a choreographic approach integrating documents—such as interviews, testimonies, video materials, and archival information—as sources of factual information to challenge and address social and political realities.
+By merging these documents with embodied practices, documentary choreography strives to transcend the artistic realm and actively engage with the political sphere.
+Through the articulation and exploration of 'documentary choreography,' Arkadi Zaides reflects on his artistic endeavors over the past decade.
+This process also fosters connections with other practitioners and scholars who share similar interests, thereby cultivating a collaborative network within this field.

 Credits & Collaborators

-Supervisors Annouk Van Moorsel, Prof. dr. Timmy De Laet, Dr. Jelena Jureša, Prof. dr. Christel Stalpaert Individual PhD commission chair Prof. dr. Kyoko Iwaki Individual PhD commission member Dr. Kristof Van Baarle Grants Medium-scale research infrastructure by the Research Foundation – Flanders (UGent, FWO) for the Necropolis United project
+PhD Supervisors Annouk Van Moorsel, Prof. dr. Timmy De Laet, Dr. Jelena Jureša, Prof. dr. Christel Stalpaert Individual PhD commission chair Prof. dr. Kyoko Iwaki Individual PhD commission member Dr. Kristof Van Baarle Grants Support Young Researchers Grant (“subsidie Omkadering Jonge Onderzoekers” - OJO) by the Antwerp Doctoral School for the Towards Documentary Choreography - Encounter #1 Symposium 2023, Medium-scale research infrastructure by the Research Foundation – Flanders (UGent, FWO) for the Necropolis United project (2022-2026)

 View all